-Cog is another new player in the ChatOps space, but it’s much more than simply a bot.
-Cog is engineered to be more of a framework that addresses a number of concerns many teams have, such as security.
+Cog is another new player in the ChatOps space, but it’s much more than a simple bot.
+Cog is engineered as more of a framework to address a number of concerns many teams have, such as security.
 With built-in access control and audit logging functionality, Cog allows teams to collaborate on sensitive tasks with higher confidence.
-Taking inspiration from the command-line interface, Cog has a “pipe” operator that allows users to run a command and use that output as the input for another command in a process.
+Taking inspiration from other command-line ChatOps interfaces, Cog has a “pipe” operator that allows users to run a command and use that output as the input for another command in a process.

-Recently a new chatbot named Yetibot has caught the attention of some.
+Recently, a new chatbot named Yetibot has gained traction.
 A self-proclaimed “communal command line,” Yetibot is written in Clojure.
 This chatbot has a few features that may pique the interest of technical teams looking to piece together strings of commands.
 Similar to Cog’s piping functionality, Yetibot allows users to chain together complex and flexible commands as well as letting you embed the output of one command into an outer command.
-Commands can be nested as many levels deep as you like.
+Commands can be nested as many levels deep as you’d like.

 When it comes to instructing your bot to take action on your behalf, the scripts, modules, or files that contain instructions will vary depending on your choice of bot.